 Furthermore, the fund works to exclude companies connected with unethical businesses to reduce loss due to controversy and irrelevance.
 Moreover, the fund makes it a point to put management teams of their holdings under the test to gauge their productivity and growth rate in the future.

 Most importantly, the Parnassus fund performed 2.5% better than S&P 500 funds during the past three years.
-So if you’re an investor targeting long-term growth, this is the ultimate option for you.

 14. Pax Ellevate Global Women’s Leadership Fund